Vacuum furnace: Common uses

 Vacuum furnaces are used in a wide range of applications in both production industries and research laboratories.
+For example, a low-temperature vacuum oven can be used for drying biomass much more efficiently than drying alone.
+Similarly, microwave-vacuum drying has shown potential for drying foods like cranberries.

 At temperatures below 1200 °C, a vacuum furnace is commonly used for the heat treatment of steel alloys.
 Many general heat treating applications involve the hardening and tempering of a steel part to make it strong and tough through service.
 Hardening involves heating the steel to a predetermined temperature, then cooling it rapidly in water, oil or suitable medium.

 A further application for vacuum furnaces is Vacuum Carburizing also known as Low Pressure Carburizing or LPC.
 In this process, a gas (such as acetylene) is introduced as a partial pressure into the hot zone at temperatures typically between 1600 and 1950 F. The gas disassociates into its constituent elements (in this case carbon and hydrogen).
 The carbon is then diffused into the surface area of the part.
 This function is typically repeated, varying the duration of gas input and diffusion time.
 Once the workload is properly "cased", the metal is quenched using oil or high pressure gas (HPGQ).
 For HPGQ, nitrogen or, for faster quench helium, is commonly used.
 This process is also known as case hardening.

 Another low temperature application of vacuum furnaces is debinding, a process for the removal of binders.
 Heat is applied under a vacuum in a sealed chamber, melting or vaporizing the binder from the aggregate.
 The binder is evacuated by the pumping system and collected or purged downstream.
 The material with a higher melting point is left behind in a purified state and can be further processed.

 Vacuum furnaces capable of temperatures above 1200 °C are used in various industry sectors such as electronics, medical, crystal growth, energy and artificial gems.
 The processing of high temperature materials, both of metals and nonmetals, in a vacuum environment allows annealing, brazing, purification, sintering and other processes to take place in a controlled manner.

-Vacuum furnace parts

-Vacuum furnace parts are utilized in a wide range of industries.
-A vacuum furnace repair is one approach for shielding hot steel and metal parts from the detrimental effects of an air environment.
-A vacuum furnace parts are typically an electrically heated furnace that maintains a vacuum throughout the operation.
-Electric resistance components made of graphite, ceramics, or metals heat the majority of vacuum furnace parts.